isomerpages/mom-sec/_faq/useful-information-for-employers.md

 <details>
   <summary><b>4.
 How is the age of an employee determined in assessing his eligibility for the SEC?</b></summary>

-  The SEC is provided to employers that hire employees aged 55 and above, and the wage offsets are tiered by age.
+  The SEC was provided to employers that hire employees aged 55 and above, and the wage offsets are tiered by age.
 The employee will be considered to be 55 (or the next age group) in the month of his birthday.
 </details><br>
 <details>
   <summary><b>5.
 As an employer, what do I need to do to receive my SEC?</b></summary>

   MOM will automatically assess your eligibility for the SEC, based on your regular monthly CPF contributions for your employees.
-You will receive a letter from MOM informing you of the payment if you are eligible and have made the necessary CPF contributions on time.
+You would have received a letter from MOM informing you of the payment if you are eligible and have made the necessary CPF contributions on time.<br><br>
+	The final payout for SEC was paid in March 2021.
 </details><br>
 <details>
   <summary><b>6.
 When is the cut-off date for employers to make their CPF contributions to qualify for SEC?</b></summary>